 Instead of the wine or sugary treats, opt for a few crackers with cheese or a tablespoon of almond or peanut butter with a slice of whole wheat toast.
 High fibre cereals with milk or fruit with nuts are healthier options that help you feel satiated so you can sleep better.

-Tip #5: Establish YOU time.
+5. Establish YOU time.

-Early morning rising means more YOU time.
+Have you asked yourself, why am I waking up so early all of a sudden?
+Maybe you've already started following these steps and suddenly you're an early riser.
+And it feels good, right?
+That's because early morning rising means more YOU time.
 You’ll get quiet time and can create your own morning routine to jumpstart your day.
 Whether that means waking up earlier to enjoy a warm cup of coffee or tea, working out, or using the extra time to catch up on e-mails and work, doing something you never have time for, or using the time to get your day ready, you’ll feel like you own the world while your kids are still sleeping.

+Is waking up early healthy?
+Totally!
 My most successful days are when I wake up early and work-out.
 Within 30 minutes I’ve checked off my very first item on my to-do list – success!

 You can also use this extra time to set the mood for the day.
 Remember, our thoughts are creative forces.

+So you no longer have to ask yourself, how can I easily wake up?
 Setting intentions, using visualization techniques, meditating or even just sitting in silence can help you connect with your inner self, offer clarity and set a positive mood that will help you glide through your day — and in turn your sleep schedule.